65th Academy Awards: Ceremony information

 Billy Crystal hosted the 65th Academy Awards.

 After the success of the previous year's ceremony which won several Emmys and critical acclaim, the academy rehired producer Gil Cates for the fourth consecutive year.
 In February 1993, actor and comedian Billy Crystal was chosen by Cates as host also for the fourth straight time.
 Cates justified the decision to hire him saying, "He is a major movie star with a talent for moving the evening's entertainment along."
 According to an article by Army Archerd published in Variety, Crystal initially declined to host again citing his busy film schedule that included Mr. Saturday Night and City Slickers II: The Legend of Curly's Gold.
 However, after Cates sent him a funeral wreath with a poem declaring "The show and I are dead without you" followed by a head of a fake dead horse similar to one featured in the film The Godfather, Crystal accepted the role as emcee.

 As with previous ceremonies he produced, Cates centered the show around a theme.
 Inspired by the Year of the Woman in which a record four women were elected to the United States Senate, Cates christened the 1993 show with the theme "Oscar Celebrates Women and the Movies".
 In tandem with the theme, AMPAS gathered 67 female Oscar winners of every category for a photo that was later shown at the start of the telecast.
 Actress and singer Liza Minnelli performed "Ladies' Day", a song written by Fred Ebb and John Kander specifically for the broadcast.
 Oscar-winning documentarian Lynne Littman assembled a montage highlighting women in film.

 Several other people participated in the production of the ceremony.
 Bill Conti served as conductor and musical supervisor for the ceremony.
 Choreographer Debbie Allen supervised the Best Song nominee performances and the "Ladies' Night" musical number.
 Voice actress Randy Thomas served as announcer of the telecast becoming the first woman to do so.

+Richard Gere became the source of some controversy when, before presenting Best Art Direction, began an impromptu speech criticizing the status of human rights in China and directly addressed then-leader of China Deng Xiaoping, calling on him to grant independence to Tibet.
+Gere’s speech was met with applause from the audience but producer Gil Cates banned the actor from presenting at the ceremony for 20 years.
+The Chinese government banned Gere from entering China for life.